para-casual/PytubeFetcher/README.md

 - Download copyright-free music up to 128kbps (YouTube API limitations).
 - Download all videos from Youtube playlists as an MP3 or MP4 file.

-### Efficiency and Data Collection
+### Improved Efficiency and Data Collection
 - Can convert MP4 and MP3 simultaneously during conversion through the use of threading.
-- Store conversion history and visualize the data as matplotlib graphs. **Collected data will remain anonymous**
+- Store conversion history and visualize the data as matplotlib graphs to further improve the application by targetting popular features **Collected data will remain anonymous**
 ---
 ## Installation and Module Requirements:

-> Begin by downloading all files listed in the Github repository, then input the following into the Python terminal or IDE terminal upon inital startup:
+Begin by downloading all files listed in the Github repository, then input the following into the Python terminal or IDE terminal upon inital startup:
 ```
 pip install -r requirements.txt
 ```
-> Once sucessfully installed, simply run the pytubefetcher_ui.py file to begin converting.
+ Once sucessfully installed, simply run the pytubefetcher_ui.py file to begin converting.
 > **Note**
 >
 > Some IDEs such as Visual Studio Code or Pycharm will automatically download the required modules from the text file.
 Make sure to double-check before running PytubeFetcher!